xultaeculcis/kelp-wanted-competition/dev-log.md

 * Enabled training using on-the-fly masking of indices using QA and DEM Water Mask
 * Masking land and corrupted pixels in indices bumps the performance by over 1-2%
-* Zeroes in the main bands (the ones where -65k was ) make the indices incorrect - maybe use NaNs and substitute them with band min value instead?
+* Zeroes in the main bands (the ones with -32k pixel values) make the indices incorrect - maybe use NaNs and substitute them with band min value instead?
 * Changed indices back to inheriting from `torch.nn.Module` almost 1.6x speedup for stats calculation
 * Recalculate dataset stats